 Today, Paderborn-Lippstadt Airport has become an airport with statewide importance for air transport in North Rhine-Westphalia.
 The airport's scheduled and charter flights offer national and international connections to meet the needs of a core catchment area of some three million inhabitants.
 And for the people in this region, Paderborn-Lippstadt Airport is "practically next door" - it's the home airport that they can reach quickly and conveniently, whether they're following the sun or travelling to business destinations near or far.

-Nonstop and feeder flights to Munich, Frankfurt, Zurich and Vienna offer mobility to almost every destination in the world.
+Nonstop and feeder flights to Munich and Frankfurt offer mobility to almost every destination in the world.
 Counting 800.000 passengers each year Paderborn-Lippstadt Airport is well-established amongst European and international airports.
 Airlines offer a wide variety of holiday flights to the most attractive destinations in the south of Europe.
 You can fly to Spain, Italy, North-Africa, Canary Islands, Turkey and Bulgaria from Paderborn.
 City flights to the hotspots in Europe complete the European network.
 The development of Paderborn-Lippstadt Airport from an airfield to a modern airport is still ongoing.
 Today we offer our passengers a big service range and a good mixture of charter and business flights.

 In 2010 we redesigned and renovated the terminal.
 Now it is very clearly arranged, has short distances and short check-in times.
 The relaxation begins right at the check-in.

 Since 2010 we offer our passengers 18 check-in counters.

 When you come back from your trip we have a big arrival hall with two big baggage claims.
 Leaving the hall you will be at your car, the public transportation or at your pick-up person within a short period of time.

 - Commercial air traffic